 This loaded sweet potato is big on flavor and crunch.
 It's a fav fall recipe for tens of thousands of whole food foodies all over the world.
-This baked sweet potato recipe can be found right in my Fresh Start 21-day cleanse.
+This baked sweet potato recipe can be found right in my Seasonal Cleanse-day cleanse.
 This is a whole food, plant based cleanse that helps you flush out toxins and kickstart weight loss, as well as gain glowing skin, renewed strength, and rest.

 How to make oven baked sweet potatoes